TinkerEdgeT/mendel-docs/GettingStarted.md

 Debian package sources used to build the packages installed to make the distribution more functional for the Enterprise board.

-#### prebuilts/
+#### toolchain/
 Contains the prebuilt toolchains to build for an aarch64 target.

-#### system/
+#### tools/
-Contains AndroidThings tools like bpt, as well as fastboot and other low-level tooling for the host and device-side userlands.
-Currently the only parts we're using in the tree are fastboot and bpt.
-Cloned from the AndroidThings repository.
+Contains miscellaneous tools to support the image.
+Bpt and img2simg are forked from the Android Things tree, and imx-mkimage from NXP.

-#### vendor/
+#### uboot-imx/
-Contains many NXP specific binaries for various peripherals used in the final build to get peripherals working.
+Contains the u-boot bootloader, with support for i.MX8 devices.